-Outside access to facilities shall be provided for bathers at outdoor pools and interpretate of the pool deck, signs shall be posted showing directions to the facilities.
+Outside access to facilities shall be provided for bathers at outdoor pools and iIf they are not visible from any portion of the pool deck, signs shall be posted showing directions to the facilities.
 These Ddirections shall be legible from any portion of the pool deck; and the letters shall be a minimum of 1 inch high.